villekf/OMEGA-doc/docs/source/features.rst

 * Supports time-of-flight (TOF) data
 * Supports formation of TOF sinograms from GATE data
 * Supports list-mode data
  * Supports TOF with list-mode data
 * Supports pseudo detectors/rings or ring gaps
 * Supports easy inclusion of GATE attenuation maps as the attenuation correction images
 * Preliminary support for dual-layer PET
+ * With index-based or listmode reconstruction, even multi-layer is possible

 CT features
 ^^^^^^^